What is a comprehensive metabolic panel (CMP)?

 - Liver and kidney health

-A CMP may also be used to monitor the side effects of certain medicines.
+A CMP may also be used to help:

 Why do I need a CMP?

 Your health care provider may order a CMP as part of a routine checkup.
 You may also need this test if you:

 - Have signs or symptoms that could be caused by liver or kidney disease, or metabolic disorders

 - Have a general symptom, such as fatigue, that could be caused by many different types of conditions